python/cpython/Doc/distutils/setupscript.rst

 and see that it's a permission problem.

 On the other hand, this doesn't help the developer to find the cause of the failure.
-For this purpose, the DISTUTILS_DEBUG environment variable can be set to anything except an empty string, and distutils will now print detailed information what it is doing, and prints the full traceback in case an exception occurs.
+For this purpose, the :envvar:`DISTUTILS_DEBUG` environment variable can be set to anything except an empty string, and distutils will now print detailed information about what it is doing, dump the full traceback when an exception occurs, and print the whole command line when an external program (like a C compiler) fails.